Fashion and Textiles Portfolio Guidance

-To support your application you will be asked to submit a digital portfolio.
-Your portfolio is an opportunity to show us who you are, your creative ability and your potential.
+When applying to many of our Fashion and Textiles courses, you will be asked to provide a digital portfolio.
+This is an opportunity to show us who you are, your artistic ability and your potential.

 Portfolio submission deadlines